Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance: Toric Geometry of Brownian Motion Tree Models

 where~$\Sigma_{ij}$ is the submatrix of the symmetric matrix~$\Sigma$ with its $i$th row and $j$th column deleted.
-The ideal $\ker(\rho_\T)$ is referred to as the \emph{vanishing ideal of the Brownian motion tree model}~$\Mcal_\T$.
+The ideal $\ker(\rho_\T)$ is referred to as the \emph{vanishing ideal of the Brownian motion tree model}~$\Mcal_\T$. {We note that this is the vanishing ideal of the \emph{inverse} linear space $\mathcal{L}_\T^{-1}$, rather than of the linear space itself.}

 \begin{example} Consider the phylogenetic tree $\T$ in Figure \ref{fig:brownian_tree}.
 It is pictured along with a generic element of its associated linear space $\cL_\T$.
-The inverse linear space $\cL_\T^{-1}$ has vanishing ideal { } \end{example}
+The inverse linear space $\cL_\T^{-1}$ has vanishing~ideal { } \end{example}

 The variety $\cL^{-1}_\T$ is described in detail by Sturmfels, Uhler, and Zwiernik in \cite{SUZ20} as a toric variety.
-To exhibit the toric structure of the space of concentration matrices, they show that $\ker(\rho_\T)$ is generated by binomials after a change of coordinates known as the \emph{Farris transform}. \begin{theorem}[\cite{SUZ20}, Theorem~1] The vanishing ideal for the Brownian motion tree model of the phylogenetic tree $\T$ is toric in variables $p_{ij}$ with $i,j$ distinct elements of $\{0,\dots,n\}$, where It is generated by the forms $p_{ik} p_{j\ell} - p_{i\ell} p_{jk},$ where $\{i,j\}$ and $\{k,\ell\}$ are cherries in the induced $4$-leaf subtree on any quadruple $i,j,k,\ell\in \{0,\ldots,n\}$. \end{theorem} We note that in Theorem \ref{thm:SUZ}, the subscripts on the variables $p_{ij}$ are unordered so that $p_{ij} = p_{ji}$.
-We therefore think of the concentration matrices in the BMT model in the coordinates $p_{ij}$ for $0 \leq i < j \leq n$ for the rest of the paper.
+To exhibit the toric structure of the space of concentration matrices, they show that $\ker(\rho_\T)$ is generated by binomials after a change of coordinates. \begin{theorem}[\cite{SUZ20}, Theorem~1.2] The vanishing ideal for the Brownian motion tree model of the phylogenetic tree $\T$ is toric in variables $p_{ij}$ with $i,j$ distinct elements of $\{0,\dots,n\}$, where It is generated by the forms $p_{ik} p_{j\ell} - p_{i\ell} p_{jk},$ where $\{i,j\}$ and $\{k,\ell\}$ are cherries in the induced $4$-leaf subtree on any quadruple $i,j,k,\ell\in \{0,\ldots,n\}$. \end{theorem} We note that in Theorem \ref{thm:SUZ}, the subscripts on the variables $p_{ij}$ are unordered so that~$p_{ij} = p_{ji}$.
+We therefore think of the concentration matrices in the BMT model in the coordinates~$p_{ij}$ for $0 \leq i < j \leq n$ for the rest of the paper.

 Denote by $I_\T$ the ideal $\ker(\rho_\T)$ in the coordinates $p_{ij}$.
 Since the ideal $I_\T$ is toric, it is the kernel of a monomial map.
 Boege et al. \cite{boege2021reciprocal} connect this ideal to the paths in the tree and use these paths to give the monomial parametrization $\varphi_\T$ of this toric variety, called the \emph{path parametrization}: